mitchcapper/FSClient/README.md

 #### Contact Plugins

-Contact plugins can inherit either from IContactPlugin or the helper class SimpleContactPluginBase.
+Contact plugins can inherit either from IContactPlugin or the helper class SimpleContactPluginBase (ignore the Sync functions).
 SimpleContactPluginBase is the easiest to implement, and if you like the functionality of the built in SimpleXMLContactPlugin but just want a different datastore (either local or remote) it can be the way to go.
 SimpleContactPlugin has very low